 What can you and Retulp do about this?

-Retulp is committed to making the world a better place by offering alternatives to single-use plastic to help combat the plastic soup.
-By saying no to single-use plastic, less plastic ends up in nature and the oceans, which results in less pollution.
-Choose a reusable drinking bottle, thermos flask or lunch box to do your bit too.
-Because you use your drinking bottle more often, less plastic is produced which saves dozens of disposables per person each year.
-Moreover, Retulp donates 1000x the contents of the bottle to clean drinking water in third world countries!
-So help to close the plastic tap and open the drinking water tap again.
-This way Retulp is good for you, another person and the planet.
+Retulp is committed to making the world a better place by offering alternatives to single-use plastic to combat the plastic soup.
+By saying no to single-use plastic, less plastic ends up in nature and the oceans, resulting in less pollution.
+Choose a reusable drinking bottle, thermos or lunch box to do your part.
+As you use your drinking bottle more often, less plastic is produced, saving dozens of disposables per person each year.
+Moreover, Retulp donates 1000x the content of the bottle to clean drinking water in third world countries!
+So help close the plastic tap and open the drinking water tap again.
+This way Retulp is good for yourself, another person and the planet.